SingularitySociety/llm-benchmark/README.md

 On a par 72 golf course, I had one birdie, three bogies and one double bogy, and the rest was par.
 What was my score?

 We expect that this rental house gives us $1,000 a month of income in next ten years, and allows us to sell it for $300,000 at the end.
 What is the net present value of this house, when the interest rate is 4%.

+I have two 24-hour clocks, A and B. A shows the correct time only once a day, while B shows the correct time only once a week.
+Assuming each clock moves at the constant speed, describe what is going on with them.